bngarren/checkmate.nvim/README.md

 <a id="archiving"><a/>

 # ☑️ Archiving
-Allows you to easily reorganize the buffer by moving all checked/completed todo items to a Markdown section beneath all other content.
-The unchecked todos are reorganized up top and spacing is adjusted.
+Allows you to easily reorganize the buffer by moving all **completed** todo items to a Markdown section beneath all other content.
+The remaining unchecked/incomplete todos are reorganized up top and spacing is adjusted.

+Archiving collects all todos with the "completed" [state type](#state-types), which includes the default "checked" state, but possibly others based on custom todo states.

 See `Checkmate archive` command or `require("checkmate").archive()`

-> Current behavior (could be adjusted in the future): a checked todo item that is nested under an unchecked parent will not be archived.
+> Current behavior (could be adjusted in the future): a completed todo item that is nested under an incomplete parent will not be archived.
 This prevents 'orphan' todos being separated from their parents.
-Similarly, a checked parent todo will carry all nested todos (checked and unchecked) when archived.
+Similarly, a completed parent todo will carry all nested todos (completed and incomplete) when archived.

 #### Heading
 By default, a Markdown level 2 header (##) section named "**Archive**" is used.
 You can configure the archive section heading via `config.archive.heading`